 Learning to Pay Attention

 Attention and awareness are important recovery tools.
 What can learn about yourself and the world around you when you put them in place?
 How can you best use them to fight addiction cravings?
-Call Michael’s House to learn more about these and other tips and trick for long-term recovery maintenance.
-We are here to help you from first questions to ongoing aftercare support.
+Call Michael’s House at 760.548.4032 to learn more about these and other tips and tricks for long-term recovery maintenance.
+We are here to help you from the first questions to ongoing aftercare support.

 http://www.sciencedirect.com/science/article/pii/S0278584607003144.
 “Modeling the Role of Environment in Addiction.”
 Progress in Neuro-Psychopharmacology & Biological Psychiatry.
 15 Nov 2007.
 Web.
 27 Mar 2017.